joskulj/cryptbox/README.md

 When executing these commands the performed actions will be printed on stdout and also logged in the *cryptbox* log file.

+### Changing the Password

+To change the password for encryption the files you should invoke

+    chryptbox-runner --new-password

+It opens a dialog where you have to enter the new password twice.
+Additionally you can set up a *password salt* and the *hash count* for recursive password hashing.

+After you entered the new password, *cryptbox* will re-encrypt and upload all files.
+You should stop and restart *cryptbox* instances on other machines to login with the new password.

 ### Additional options